 What type of vehicle should you buy?
 We discus the good and the bad qualities for each vehicle type.

 Today’s cars have features that would boggle the mind of folks just a few years ago.
 In fact, many of the features on the current crop of cars might surprise shoppers who haven’t been in a showroom in the past five years.
 This article explores the features found on new vehicles so that you can decide whether you should make them a part of your next car.

 Once you see what is available, you can decide if you need it, you want it, you can’t live without it, you won’t touch it with a ten foot pole.
 Some of these new features are there to enhance safety, some just make the car look better, enhance comfort and convenience, some features are there for entertainment for you or your family.
 In any case, we will try to describe these features and give you the pros and cons for each.

-Groups: Active Safety, Passive Safety, Driver Convenience, Driver & Passenger Comfort, Handling, Performance, Visibility,
+Groups: Active Safety, Passive Safety, Driver Convenience, Driver and Passenger Comfort, Handling, Performance, Visibility.